brechtvdv/third-party-payment-maas-specification/agency/README.md

 ## Subsidy measurement for mobility journeys

 We describe how a subsidy measure can be described for giving discounts to certain mobility journeys of a user.
 When the criteria of the subsidy measure is met, then the user retrieves a discount on the cost of the journey with a fixed amount (e.g. 2 euro) or procentual discount (e.g. 10%).
-This is demonstrated with a Proof of Concept (see below) that a local government can use to generate rules with an entry form.
+This is demonstrated with an entry form as Proof of Concept (see [below](#Entry-form-demonstrator)) that a local government can use to generate the rules with.
 The datamodel extends the Flemish Application Profile [Besluit - subsidies](https://data.vlaanderen.be/doc/applicatieprofiel/besluit-subsidie/) of the Linked Decisions as Linked Open Data (LBLOD) project.

 _This is still under construction_